 “Doctors and pharmacists who illegally dispense narcotics and other controlled substances are no different than street corner drug dealers,” said Venizelos (FBI).
 “These types of heath care fraud schemes not only divert limited resources from patients that really need and deserve care, they also endanger people’s lives.”

 The crimes of conspiracy, distribution of controlled substance, possession with intent to distribute, and money laundering each carry a maximum possible sentence of 20 years in prison; health care fraud and aggravated structuring each carry a maximum sentence of 10 years in prison; structuring financial transactions carries a maximum possible sentence of five years in prison.
 Each defendant also faces possible fines, periods of supervised release, and special assessments.

 This case was investigated by the Drug Enforcement Administration (DEA), the U.S. Department of Health and Human Services/Office of Inspector General (HHS/OIG), and the Federal Bureau of Investigation (FBI), with assistance from the Philadelphia Police Department, the North Coventry Police Department and the Upper Moreland Police Department.
 It is being prosecuted by Assistant United States Attorneys Michelle Rotella and Nancy Beam Winter.

 An indictment or information is an accusation.
 A defendant is presumed innocent unless and until proven guilty.

-Tags: drug trafficking
+Tags: drug enforcement administration

 , montgomery county pa